 - (a) a plan for security cameras;

 - (b) a neighbourhood responsibility plan;

 - (c) a plan for disposal of any medical marijuana that is not distributed to a designated medical marijuana patient;

-- (d) a criminal background check.
+(d) a criminal background check.

-In support of the subject By-law it is necessary that Health Canada change its MMAR license application procedures to require that the applicant obtain a license or permit for the site of the proposed growing operation from the local government within whose jurisdiction the site is located and that such a license or permit be obtained in advance of the license being issued by Health Canada.
-It is proposed that a request for such a change to the MMAR licensing procedures be forwarded to Health Canada by way of a resolution from the Federation of Canadian Municipalities since the problems experienced by Surrey as articulated in this report related to the current MMAR licensing procedures are common to local governments across Canada.
+In support of the subject By-law it is necessary that Health Canada change its MMAR license application procedures to require that the applicant obtain a license or permit for the site of the proposed growing operation from the local government within whose jurisdiction the site is located and that such a license or permit be obtained in advance of the MMAR license being issued by Health Canada.
+It is proposed that a request for such a change to the MMAR licensing procedures be forwarded to Health Canada by way of a resolution from the UBCM since the problems experienced by Surrey as articulated in this report related to the current MMAR licensing procedures and proposed Health Canada program changes are common to local governments across British Columbia and Canada.